tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### Overview

 Today's class will introduce students to the fundamental cryptographic techniques used throughout blockchain and internet technologies.

-The goal of this lesson is to have the students understand and apply basic cryptographic concepts to their daily lives as well as to arbitrary data, understanding the significance and applications of these techniques.
+The goal of this lesson is to have the students understand and apply basic cryptographic concepts to their daily lives, as well as to arbitrary data understanding the significance and applications of these techniques.

 ### Class Objectives